dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 One goal of hybrid signature schemes is security.
-As defined in [I-D.ietf-pquip-pqt-hybrid-terminology], ideally a hybrid signature scheme can achieve 'hybrid authentication' which is the property that (cryptograpthic) authentication is achieved by the hybrid signature scheme provided that a least one component signature algorithm remains 'secure'.
+As defined in [I-D.ietf-pquip-pqt-hybrid-terminology], ideally a hybrid signature scheme can achieve 'hybrid authentication' which is the property that (cryptographic) authentication is achieved by the hybrid signature scheme provided that a least one component signature algorithm remains 'secure'.
 There might be, however, other goals in competition with this one, such as backward-compatibility.
-Hybrid authentication is an umbrella term that encompassess more specific concepts of hybrid signature security, such as 'hybrid unforgability' described next.
+Hybrid authentication is an umbrella term that encompasses more specific concepts of hybrid signature security, such as 'hybrid unforgeability' described next.

 #### **Hybrid Unforgeability**
 Hybrid unforgeability is a specific type of hybrid authentication, where